 Circle of Iron (1978)

-Blind Man: Tie two birds together, and even though they have four wings, they cannot fly.
+Blind Man: Tie two birds together.
+Even though they have four wings they cannot fly.

 Cord: How long have you been blind?

 Blind Man: How long have you been blind?

 Cord: Do you answer every question with a question?

 Cord: Aww, talking to you is like talking to a wall.

 Blind Man: Buddha once sat before a wall, and when he arose he was enlightened.

 Cord: Do you compare yourself with Buddha?

 Blind Man: (chuckles) No. Only to the wall.